-A motion to adopt the agenda was made by member Beltrami and seconded by member Foland.
+A motion to adopt the agenda was made by member Foland and seconded by member Hall.
 The agenda was adopted unanimously.

 IV.
-Approval of Minutes
+Review of Minutes

-A motion to adopt the minutes from the July 21, 2017 meeting was made by member Foland and seconded by member Hall.
-A small error was noted and corrected.
-All members who were in attendance at the prior meeting unanimously voted to adopt the minutes.
+A motion to adopt the June 15, 2018 minutes was made by member Foland and seconded by member Hall.
+The June 15, 2018 minutes were unanimously adopted by the committee.